350+ Resume Keywords & How to Use Them

 3. You can identify keywords to use in your resume by carefully scanning the job description for key skills and qualifications and by searching for industry-specific resume keywords.

-5. Use keywords naturally throughout your resume and focus on quality over quantity.
+5. Use keywords naturally throughout your resume, focusing on quality over quantity.
 Only use keywords that accurately reflect your skills and professional experience.

 FAQ